-Establishment of dosimetric technique in the International Space Station (ISS) with Position Sensitive Tissue Equivalent Proportional Chamber (PS-TEPC) - 01.29.14
+Establishment of dosimetric technique in the International Space Station (ISS) with Position Sensitive Tissue Equivalent Proportional Chamber (PS-TEPC) - 03.23.17

 The Position Sensitive Tissue Equivalent Proportional Chamber (PS-TEPC) is a radiation measuring instrument that measures absorbed doses and path length of space radiation particles simultaneously, and determines the real time Liner Energy Transfer (LET), and equivalent doses, to assess radiation risk to crew members during space flight.
 Dose management for space radiation exposure is extremely important for crew members, because the dose rates resulting from radiation sources (galactic cosmic rays, solar particle events, and protons trapped in Earth’s radiation belts) and secondary particles (such as neutrons) in Low Earth Orbit (LEO) are a few hundred times greater than those on the ground.
-The detector of PS-TEPC is a time projection chamber (TPC) made of biological tissue-equivalent materials, where a micro-pixel chamber (m-PIC) is used as a 2-dimensional position sensor, which can acquire 3-dimensional tracks of each particle, as well as its energy, that contributes to dose distributions occurring in the human body.
+The detector of PS-TEPC is a time projection chamber (TPC) made of biological tissue-equivalent materials where a micro-pixel chamber (m-PIC) is used as a 2-dimensional position sensor, which can acquires 3-dimensional tracks and the energy of each particle, as well as its energy, that contributes to dose distributions occurring in the human body.
 Science Results for Everyone

-Japan Aerospace Exploration Agency (JAXA), Tsukuba, , Japan
+Japan Aerospace Exploration Agency (JAXA), Tsukuba, Japan

 Sponsoring Space Agency